Milestone achieved: Ramstein AB celebrates its newest SNCOs

 U.S. Air Force Brig.
-Gen. Otis C. Jones, 86th Airlift Wing commander, addresses the senior noncommissioned officer inductees at a ceremony at Ramstein Air Base, Germany, July 21, 2023.
-A SNCO induction ceremony is a significant milestone in the career of enlisted personnel, marking their transition into senior leadership roles within the U.S. Air Force.
-(U.S. Air Force photo by Airman 1st Class Kaitlyn Oiler)
+Gen. Otis C. Jones, 86th Airlift Wing commander, congratulates senior noncommissioned officer inductees during a ceremony at Ramstein Air Base, Germany, July 21, 2023.
+Jones presided over the 2023 SNCO Induction Ceremony where he recognized the accomplishments of Team Ramstein members who were selected for promotion to Master Sergeant.
+(U.S. Air Force photo by Senior Airman Thomas Karol)

 |Date Taken: